ursatile/aspnet-btb/101-testing-aspnet-web-apps 1.md

 >
 > `using` indicates we're constructing something that might need cleaning up, so the runtime will call `.Dispose()` on that object once it's no longer in use. `await using` means the clean-up can happen asynchronously, so the runtime will call `await DisposeAsync()` instead of `Dispose`.

-Now run our tests with `dotnet test` and verify they pass.
+Now run our test with `dotnet test` and verify that is passes.
+### Exercise

+Our app includes  pages in our sample app - `/privacy`

+Add page tests that verify both of these pages return a success status code.